LibraryCarpentry/lc-open-refine/_episodes/02-importing-data.md

 * Google Spreadsheet

 To import the data for the exercises below, run OpenRefine. *NOTE: If Open Refine does not open in a browser window, open your browser and type the address http://127.0.0.1:3333/ to take you to the Open Refine interface.*

-If you haven't already, at this point download [doaj-article-sample.csv](https://github.com/data-lessons/library-openrefine/raw/gh-pages/data/doaj-article-sample.csv), which is a csv file.
-Make a note of the location you save the file.

 * Locate the file which you have downloaded called 'doaj-article-sample.csv'
 * Click 'Next'